gardrek/VVpet/README.md

 TODO: explain this more

 ---
+`rect(x, y, w, h, color, dest, lcd)`

+fills a rectangle with a single color

+---

 The following functions are going to be replaced eventually, but still work as of now.
 Consider them deprecated.
 ---